NC-State-Libraries-Workshops/ncsu_apprentice/_units/prereqs_objectives.md

 ---

-Providing your learners and instructors with an idea of what skills they need before they take the workshop and what they will learn is important to helping everyone get the most out of the workshop.
-Apprentice pulls these from data files in the `_data/prereqs.yml` and `_data/objectives` directories.
-Just add a line for each prerequisite or objective in the appropriate file.
+Providing your learners and instructors with an idea of what skills they need before they take the workshop and what they will learn during the workshop is important to helping everyone get the most out of their time.
+Apprentice pulls these from data files in the `_data/prereqs.yml` and `_data/objectives` directories.Just add a line for each prerequisite or objective in the appropriate file.

 ```yml
   # In _data/prereqs.yml